soravits/slogo/DESIGN.md

 *View External* - View External API is mainly responsible of sending data to the back end and receiving data from the backend.

 *Model Internal* - Internally, commands are dealt with via communication between the Controller and the Model.
 This utilizes the Command Design Pattern.
 Inside of the controller, the correct command will be constructed after parsing (a black box for now).
-There will be a command superclass (CommandController) with the interface method ëexecute(Command)í, so the Model (Interpreter?) class will call the CommandController.execute(Command) method.
+There will be a command superclass (CommandController) with the interface method ‚Äòexecute(Command)‚Äô, so the Model (Interpreter?) class will call the CommandController.execute(Command) method.
 This execute function varies in implementation for each different command, but each command should be constructed by passing in the Model (to be updated) and all of the parameters specified in the expression tree.
 We still need to work out how to fit this design pattern into the overall architecture of the program.
 Each command class will update the model using public setters (Internal API).
 Additionally, this allows for easy updating of the command history (and the potential to undo commands, which may be useful as a possible extension).

 *Model External* -